World Yoga Day 2021: Theme, History, Significance and Celebrations

 - The Respiration process becomes healthy; energy and power are also developed in the body via yoga.

 - Maintains balanced metabolism in the human being.

-- Helps in reducing weight and also keep the cardio system healthy.
+- Helps in reducing weight and also keeps the cardio system healthy.

 No doubt yoga help in reducing the health challenging diseases all over the world.
-It connect people with each other, helps in practicing meditation and in getting relief from stress.
-It provides link between protection of health and sustainable health development.
-Therefore, we should practice Yoga regularly and make it the part of our life.
+It connect people with each other, helps in practicing meditation, and in getting relief from stress.
+It provides a link between the protection of health and sustainable health development.
+Therefore, we should practice Yoga regularly and make it a part of our life.